paldhous/ucb/2015/dataviz/md_raw/class13.md

 ![](img/class13_17.jpg)

-For more customization options, for example [adding shaded bands](http://rstudio.github.io/dygraphs/gallery-shaded-regions.html) to the chart area, see the dyrgraphs htmlwidget [documentation](http://rstudio.github.io/dygraphs).
+For more customization options, for example [adding shaded bands](http://rstudio.github.io/dygraphs/gallery-shaded-regions.html) to the chart area, see the dygraphs htmlwidget [documentation](http://rstudio.github.io/dygraphs).

 Again, we can now save the chart as a web page: